goclem/get_osm/README.md

 ## Usage

-The script should be executed interactively.
+This example extracts amenities cafes, bars and restaurants in Lyon, France.
 The queries are written in the [Overpass Query Language](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL).
-This example extracts amenities cafes, bars and restaurants in Lyon, France.

 ```r
 #!/usr/bin/env Rscript